 The rise of Smart Data projects has his root, in fact, in the failure of many Big data projects.
 Based on a recent Dataversity report, more than 63% of Big Data projects have not been successful in data-driven insights.
 And here is where Smart Data appears as a perfect tool to collect, compile, and process these data to prepare it for being efficiently used in generating new insights.
 Big Data means volume, variety, velocity, and veracity.
 But Smart Data also means Value.

 One of the main advantages of Smart Data lies in how these data are generated.
-Because data are not smart per se, you need to process it to make them smart.
+Because data is not smart per se, you need to process it to make it smart.
 And the beauty of Smart Data is that this transformation happens most of the time close to the data source, thanks mainly to Edge Computing technologies.
 So Smart Data is formatted at the collection point, so we transform unstructured and non-valued data into structured and valuable data ready for further consolidation and analysis.

 By applying some decisions and processes over incoming data immediately, at the same entry point, we avoid the need for processing power from a centralized system.
 So we moved from batch processing to edge processing.
 Around 10% of enterprise-generated data is created and processed outside a traditional centralized data center or cloud.
 By 2022, Gartner predicts this figure will reach 75%.

 Thanks to Smart Data, we can develop, for example, real-time analytics; as data arriving at the output sink already processed makes it more accessible and faster to transform it into insight.
 Smart data can monitor data at the source and capture only the events that are relevant for our analytics-purpose.